Pulgasari/aufbau/elements/readme.md

 ### register all elements at once

-registers all elements at once. is good for prototyping.
+registers all elements at once. is good for prototyping but in most other cases kinda stupid.

 ```javascript
 import '@aufbau/elements';